coukes/impact-of-Loss-Functions-on-3D-BRaTS-segmentation/README.md

 ## Results
 The project evaluates models using Dice scores, IoU, and accuracy.
 Ensemble methods (intersection, majority voting, weighted averaging) improve segmentation performance.
 Example results are visualized in `prediction_sample_methods_*.png` files, showing comparisons between ground truth and predicted masks for five validation samples.

+***Performance was evaluated using the Dice Similarity Coefficient, Intersection-Over-Union (IoU), and accuracy metrics.
+The results demonstrated strong segmentation accuracy, with ensemble methods, particularly majority voting and weighted average, outperforming individual models.
+High Dice scores for enhancing tumor and edema regions underscored the framework’s ability to capture intricate 3D spatial features.
+Visualizations of ground truth and predicted masks for five validation samples confirmed the models’ precision and the effectiveness of ensemble approaches.***

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.